fallerd/Dog-API-SPA/README.md

-# Dog API SPA App
+# Dog API Single Page Application
 _SPA and JSON API Assignment for Web Application Architecture at MSU Denver_

 This is a single page application that was written as an assignment for learning how to utilize JSON API's.
 It pulls images and data from the Dog API at dog.ceo.
 It uses bootstrap and datatables to format, sort, browse, and search the dog data.